The Uninvited Guest

 "I can't really say, although time doesn't have the same meaning once we cross over."

-"Cross over?"
-Mariah said with a puzzled look on her face.
-"When we get there will I be able to understand the language?
+"Cross over?" the young girl said with a puzzled expression on her face.
+"When I'm there will I be able to understand the language?
 Do they speak English?"

-"Ummmm—that's kind of hard to tell, but I imagine so."
+"Ummmm—that's hard to tell, but I imagine so."

 "That's not very helpful.
-So is it safe where we're going?"
+Is it safe where we're going?"

 "Kind of, but I wouldn't want to guess."

 "What do you know!?"
 Mariah demanded.
-She took a quick look over at her parents, who were still standing motionless with silly looks fixed on their faces.
-Whatever spell the magical creature had them under, it was still working.
+She took a quick peek over at her mother and father, who were still standing motionless with silly looks fixed on their faces.
+Whatever spell the magical creature put them under, it was still working.

 "You don't need to raise your voice," the alicorn told her.
 "I may not be able to answer your questions, but there is absolutely nothing wrong with my hearing.
-In fact, I can hear your parents' heartbeats beginning to speed up, which means the enchantment is about to end.
-So answer my question—are you coming or not?"
+In fact, I can hear your parents' heartbeats speeding up, which means the enchantment is about to end.
+So make up your mind—are you coming or not?"

-"Now, please, just follow me, Mariah," it said politely, abruptly changing tone.
+"Now, please, just follow me, Mariah," it said politely with an abrupt change of tone.
 "All I can tell you is that you've been summoned.
 Everything else will soon be apparent.
-My job is to get you to the other side.
+My job is to take you to the other side.
 What happens after that will be up to you."

 "Summoned?
 By who?
 And why me?
-Wait a minute, how do you know my name?"
+Wait—how do you know my name?"

-The alicorn came to an unexpected stop and looked back at her incredulously.
-There was a strange sparkle in its large purple eyes.
-"Seriously?
-You need to ask?" it began.
-"You're pretty well known in the world of magic, Mariah Prindle.
+The alicorn came to an unexpected stop and stared back at her with a strange sparkle in its large purple eyes.
+"Do you really need to ask?" it began.
+"You're pretty well known in the mystical world, Mariah Prindle.
 It's not everyone who has met both the Snow Maiden and Mercy Meredith."

-Up to this point she had been waffling on whether or not to follow this beautiful otherworldly creature from the land of faerie.
-At the mention of her previous forays into the realms of magic, her mind was made up.
-Mariah wasted no further thought on the subject, abandoning her dreaded chores to follow the ethereal visitor.
-After all, it wasn't every day that a winged unicorn showed up in the yard.
+Up to this point she had been waffling on whether it was wise to follow this beautiful otherworldly creature from the land of Faerie.
+At the mention of her previous forays into the realms of magic, she made her decision.
+Mariah wasted no further thought on the subject, abandoning her dreaded chores to join the ethereal visitor.
+In her mind, it wasn't every day that a winged unicorn showed up in the yard.

-The alicorn started toward the woods, stopping once to look back and make eye contact with the young girl.
-As it continued to walk away, Mariah left her job behind and ran toward the trees, with her dog Willow following.
-She would be in big trouble later, but just then it didn't matter.
-She disappeared into the woods, leaving her mother, father and the weed-filled garden far behind.
+The alicorn started toward the woods, stopping once to glance back and make eye contact with the young girl.
+As it continued to walk away, Mariah abandoned her job and ran to catch up, with her dog Willow following.
+There would be big trouble later, but at that moment, it didn't matter.
+She disappeared into the trees, leaving her mother, father and the weed-filled garden far behind.

 She would soon come to regret this hasty decision, but since that involves events yet to be discussed, it would be better to proceed with her immediate course of action.
 After all, who would want to know the end of a story before they barely even knew the beginning?

 "Okay, I followed you.
 Now what?"
-Mariah said to the alicorn when her house was out of sight.
+Mariah said to the alicorn when she could no longer see her house.

 "My name?
 Where I come from they call me Achilles.
 I . . ."

 "Yeah, I know.
-I get that all the time," Achilles said glumly, stopping her mid-sentence.
+I hear that all the time," Achilles said sullenly, stopping her mid-sentence.

-As she rode, Willow ran alongside the alicorn, occasionally bounding ahead before stopping when he realized he had no idea where they were going.
+While Mariah rode, Willow ran alongside the alicorn, occasionally bounding ahead before coming to a halt when he realized he had no idea where they were going.

 "Nice dog you've got there.
 Very faithful," Achilles commented.
-"I have a feeling that will come in handy where we're headed.
+"I have a feeling that will be very useful where we're headed.
 Of course a dog can also be a real liability.
-There are likely to be strange things to sniff and chase after.
+There are likely to be strange things to sniff and to chase.
 You'd better keep a good eye on him."

 "No, I trust Willow.
 He's a good dog except . . ."